What is an “agunah?”

-An agunah (or chained woman) was traditionally a woman whose husband had disappeared in wartime or at sea, for example.
-Such a woman could not remarry under Jewish law because her husband cannot be proven to be dead -- in the event he is still alive, he and his wife are still married if he didn’t give her a get before disappearing.
-As a solution to this problem, in the contemporary State of Israel, many men write their wives a conditional get before leaving for military service.
+An agunah (“chained woman”) was traditionally a woman whose husband had disappeared in wartime or at sea, for example.
+Such a woman could not remarry under Jewish law because her husband could not be proven to be dead.
+In the event that her husband is still alive, they would still be considered married if he didn’t give her a get before disappearing.
+In current times, as a solution to this problem, in the State of Israel, many men write their wives a conditional get before leaving for military service.
 This document assures that if the husband is lost in battle, his wife will be free to remarry and go on with her life.

-Being an agunah can create real hardship and sorrow for a woman, her children, and for all her friends and family.
-As an agunah, she is unable to re-marry and have full control over her own life decisions.
-For an Orthodox woman, the inability to re-marry and perhaps have children can make her feel as if she has lost her identity, which may be entirely as a wife and mother.
+Being an agunah can create real hardship and sorrow for a woman, her children, and for her friends and family.
+As an agunah, she is unable to remarry and have full control over her own life decisions.
+For Orthodox women especially, whose identity is often tied to being a wife and mother, the inability to remarry and perhaps have children can make her feel as if she has lost her identity.